Analysis | Almost none of the deaths linked to recent protests are known to have been committed by protesters

 The implication is clear: The protesters bear the blame.

-Mikalonis was shot by Edgar Samaniego, who was staying in a room at a TraveLodge near protests when he allegedly fired at Mikalonis.
+Mikalonis was allegedly shot by Edgar Samaniego, who was staying in a room at a TraveLodge near protests when he allegedly fired at Mikalonis.
 Samaniego has been charged with attempted murder.
 According to his arrest report, he was not part of the protest.